Meet the Air Force veteran from Tacoma who’ll be on CBS’ ‘Survivor’ this season

 “From there, I was just like, I’m super lucky, so I probably should start doing all the things that I have been wanting to do and just been putting off,” Byrd said.
 “So I went to see Beyoncé, took a road trip and then I applied for ‘Survivor,’ and I got in.
 It was pretty wild.”

 Compared to all that she’s been through the past few years, the misery of competing on “Survivor” was an exquisite joy.
-She shivered through 18 consecutive days of rain, awaking each morning and warming herself by floating face down in the ocean.
+She shivered through long nights of rain, awaking each morning and warming herself by floating face down in the ocean.
 And she admitted she always thought show producers would sneak food to the contestants in dire times.
 Not true.

 “If you faint, you faint,” she said.

-Note: This story has been updated to remove what could have been perceived as a spoiler.